Hunter Davies: Early life

 Davies was born in Johnstone, Renfrewshire, to Scottish parents.
 For four years his family lived in Dumfries until Davies was aged 11.
-Davies has quoted his boyhood hero as being football centre-forward, Billy Houliston, of Davies' then local team, Queen of the South.
+He has quoted his boyhood hero as being football centre-forward, Billy Houliston, of Davies' then local team, Queen of the South.

 His family moved to Carlisle in northern England when Davies was 11 and he attended the Creighton School in the city.
 Davies lived in Carlisle until he moved to study at university.
 During this time his father, who was a former Royal Air Force pay clerk, developed multiple sclerosis and had to retire on medical grounds from a civil service career.

-Davies joined the sixth form at Carlisle Grammar School and was awarded a place at University College, Durham to read for an honours degree in History, but after his first year he switched to a general arts course.
+Davies joined the sixth form at Carlisle Grammar School and was awarded a place at University College, Durham, to read for an honours degree in History, but after his first year he switched to a general arts course.
 He gained his first writing experience as a student, contributing to the university newspaper, Palatinate, where one of his fellow student journalists was the future fashion writer Colin McDowell.
 After completing his degree course he stayed on at Durham for another year to gain a teaching diploma and avoid National Service.